Jason-Z1/DataPulse/README.md

 6. **etl_ohlvc.py** - the script that will normalize the data (read raw -> write data)
   * Input is the data from ../raw/ and the output is going to ../data/ where the data will be stored in a Parquet file
 ---

+## Issues:

+- *ingest.py* is getting the wrong interval values
+- *ingest.py* should probably also just create the parquet files and clean the data then delete the zip files once its done running just for maximum efficiency.
+Also for the search implementation.
+If we want an autocomplete feature, it would be easier to clean the data/columnarize it for easier look-up of the *Stock Company Symbol*.
+- Not sure which we are using, because it seems *parser.py*/*main.py* is doing the same thing at *0_ingest.py*/*query_api.y*.
+Only difference is the way that they are filtering the data